 ÉAU is working with entrepreneurs, non governmental organizations (NGO) and indigenous communities on multiple projects in Quebec and internationally to conceive and develop aquaponics systems tailored to their needs.
-Discover 5 of our projects.
+Discover some of our projects.

 The Serres urbaines Notre-Dame (SUN) – A community organization involved in revitalizing the Vieux Gatineau